 - 21 per cent of people who are registered blind or partially sighted are “not very” or “not at all” satisfied with the information and advice they have received in the eye clinic over the years.

 Most of the stats above are taken from My Voice, which is a valuable source of evidence of the experiences of blind and partially sighted people in relation to technology.
 Further research on this topic can be found below.

-This report summarises key findings from our Patient Experience Questionnaire as well as Eye Clinic Support Service monitoring data collected between April 2020 and March 2021.
-It shows that ECLOs are central to the support and wellbeing of patients in eye clinics.
+This report summarises key findings from our Patient Experience Questionnaire as well as Eye Care Support Service monitoring data collected between April 2020 and March 2021.
+It shows that ECLOs are central to the support and well-being of patients in eye clinics.